Kemono Michi

 (けものみち, Kemono Michi) is a Japanese manga series written by Natsume Akatsuki and illustrated by Mattakumo-suke and Yumeuta.
 It was serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace from November 2016 to August 2024.
 It has been collected in fourteen tankōbon volumes.
-An anime television series adaptation titled Kemono Michi: Rise Up by ENGI aired from October to December 2019.
+An anime television series adaptation titled Kemono Michi: Rise Up produced by ENGI aired from October to December 2019.

 Plot

 Genzō Shibata is a famous professional wrestler known in the world of wrestling as Animal Mask.
 On the night of the match for the title of World Champion, he is suddenly teleported into a fantasy world by a princess, who asks him to act as a beast killer and free the kingdom from the beasts inhabiting the land.
 However, Genzō, an animal lover, immediately refuses the order by knocking out the princess with a German suplex.
 Alone in a new world, Genzō soon sides with the wolf-girl Shigure, joining alongside her to the local guild and starting a new career as a beast hunter.
 However, instead of killing them, his goal is to befriend and capture as many monsters as possible, in order to realize his greatest dream: becoming the owner of a pet shop.